Ransomware Research

 7ev3n-HONE$T is known to target specific file types.
 Below are all known file types that 7ev3n-HONE$T is known to infect.

 In some cases, ransomware will update the modified date, when it encrypts files.
-7ev3n-HONE$T unknown the last modified date of the file it targets.
+7ev3n-HONE$T updates the last modified date of the file it targets.

 Details